-Shigella and enterotoxigenic Escherichia coli (ETEC) are two of the leading causes of diarrhea worldwide.
+Shigella and enterotoxigenic Escherichia coli (ETEC) are two of the leading causes of diarrhea worldwide, and, together, they account for at least one billion cases of diarrhea annually.
 Insufficient data exist, but conservative estimates suggest that, combined, these two bacteria are responsible for more than 15 percent of the approximately 500,000 child deaths due to diarrhea each year, as well as many deaths in older age groups.
 Repeated infections and symptomatic episodes due to these pathogens can also contribute to deficits in physical and cognitive development.
 Shigellosis and illness from ETEC usually follow the ingestion of contaminated food or water.
 Shigella can also be transferred by person-to-person contact.
 ETEC can be treated through rehydration therapy and, for travelers to ETEC-endemic areas, with antibiotics.
 Shigella can be treated with oral rehydration solution and antibiotics, although the rate of resistance to the most commonly used antibiotics is sharply on the rise.
 Currently, no licensed vaccines targeting Shigella or ETEC exist; however, vaccines against both bacteria are in development.

 On PATH’s websites

 - Accelerating the development of vaccines against Shigella and ETEC.

 - Raising awareness with resources to inspire advocates and defeat diarrheal disease.

 Shigellosis and ETEC disease